-The Arabian Seas have a magnificent marine environment and you never know when you may spot a shark or ray!
-You can now be our underwater explorer and help us map wildlife to inform decision-making, education and research.
-By gathering information on species changes at dive sites through time, we can deduce if there has been a change in the populations or community structures.
+The Arabian Sea and adjacent waters have a magnificent marine environment and you never know when you may spot a shark or ray!
+You can now be our underwater explorer and help us map wildlife to inform research and policy.
+By gathering information on species changes at dive sites through time, we can explore if there has been a change in the populations or community structures.
 Pictures taken need to show the whole body of the animal but please do not disturb the animals and keep a safe distance from them.
 The best pictures for identification are side images of sharks and top views of rays or guitarfishes.

 Advancing research and conservation